cockroachlabs/workshop_labs/troubleshooting/README.md

 ### Recreate the dataset

-We wil be using [carota](https://pypi.org/project/carota/) to generate the random datasets.
+We use [carota](https://pypi.org/project/carota/) to generate the random datasets.
 SSH into one of the servers

 ```bash
 roachprod ssh ${USER}-labs:1